 Description

 Welcome to The Dear Bri Podcast, an advice column for community conundrums, fiascos, and drama.
 In this episode, we’re hearing from Frazzled Fairy-Marketing-Godmother.
-Our letter today comes from someone who clearly has a big heart for their community, but is also really struggling to draw boundaries.
+Our letter today comes from someone who clearly has a big heart for their online community, but is also really struggling to draw boundaries and recover from a very common mistake in community management (listen to find out which one).

-To better help Frazzled Fairy-Marketing-Godmother, I invited Taylor Harrington — Head of Community at Groove— as my guest expert.
+To better help Frazzled Fairy-Marketing-Godmother, I invited Taylor Harrington —Head of Community at Dreamers & Doers— as my guest expert.
 I knew this letter would be perfect for Taylor because this is a topic we’ve discussed often behind the scenes as community builders.

-So, tune in for a remarkable episode as we talk about making tough calls and standing by them, some awesome practical ideas for how to create boundaries to protect your time and energy, releasing the identity of the community leader who has to be everything for everyone, and much more.
+So, tune in for a remarkable episode as we talk about making tough calls and standing by them, some awesome practical ideas for how to create boundaries to protect your time and energy as a community manager and creator, releasing the identity of the community leader who has to be everything for everyone, and much more.

 In this episode: